 Another tinea infection of the skin is tinea versicolor caused by the yeast Malassezia globosa.
 Tinea versicolor appears as a hypopigmentation of the infected skin.
 M. globosa is also the most common cause of dandruff.

 Dimorphic fungi may exhibit two different growth forms.
 Outside the body they grow as a mold, producing hyphae and asexual reproductive spores, but in the body they grow in a non-mycelial yeast form.
 These infections appear as systemic mycoses (def) and usually begin by inhaling spores from the mold form.
 After germination in the lungs, the fungus grows as a yeast .
 Factors such as body temperature, osmotic stress, oxidative stress, and certain human hormones activate a dimorphism-regulating histidine kinase enzyme in dimorphic molds, causing them to switch from their avirulent mold form to their more virulent yeast form.

 a.
-Coccidioides immitis causes coccidioidomycosis (see Fig. 7), a disease endemic to the southwestern United States.
+Coccidioides immitis causes coccidioidomycosis (see Fig. 7).
 An estimated 100,000 infections occur annually in the United States, but one to two thirds of these cases are subclinical.

 The mold form of the fungus grows in arid soil and produces thick-walled, barrel-shaped asexual spores called arthrospores by a fragmentation of its vegetative hyphae.

 After inhalation, the arthrospores germinate and develop into endosporulating spherules in the terminal bronchioles of the lungs.
 The spherules reproduce by a process called endosporulation, where the spherule produces numerous endospores (yeast-like particles), ruptures, and releases viable endospores that develop into new spherules.